TalGov/SystemPrograming2_Ex1-GraphandAlgorithms/README.md

 The project focusing on memory management in C++, the use of classes, constructors, destructors, objects, namespaces, and functions that return objects.

 In this project, data
- structures are implemented: Priority Queue, Queue, and Union-Find, and no standard library data structures are used
+ structures are implemented: Priority Queue, Queue and Union-Find, and no standard library data structures are used
 ## Features
 The project includes two main classes and data structure classes: